 Preloaded modules are always reported as loaded, without inspecting the contents on disk.
 Cover compiled modules will always be reported as modified if an object file exists, or as removed otherwise.
-Modules whose load path is an empty string (which is the convention for auto-generated code) will only be reported as loaded or not\loaded.
+Modules whose load path is an empty string (which is the convention for auto-generated code) will only be reported as loaded or not_loaded.

-For modules that have native code loaded (see is\module\native/1), the MD5 sum of the native code in the object file is used for the comparison, if it exists; the Beam code in the file is ignored.
+For modules that have native code loaded (see is_module_native/1), the MD5 sum of the native code in the object file is used for the comparison, if it exists; the Beam code in the file is ignored.
 Reversely, for modules that do not currently have native code loaded, any native code in the file will be ignored.

-See also modified\modules/0.
+See also modified_modules/0.

-modified\modules() -> [module()]

-Returns the list of all currently loaded modules for which module\status/1 returns modified.
-See also all\loaded/0.

 '''

+modified_modules() -> [module()]

+'''

+Returns the list of all currently loaded modules for which module_status/1 returns modified.
+See also all_loaded/0.

+'''

-is module native(Module) -> true | false | undefined
+is_module_native(Module) -> true | false | undefined

+Types:

+Module = module()

 '''